AnthonyLatsis/swift-evolution/proposals/0000-ban-generic-parameter-direct-shadowing.md

 ## Introduction

-This proposal advises disallowing generic parameter direct shadowing in concrete type declaration contexts and their extensions.
-A type declaration that shadows a generic parameter of its *immediately enclosing* type or extension declaration will become a redeclaration error.
+This proposal advises disallowing a special case of generic parameter shadowing in type and extension declaration contexts: a nested type declaration that shadows a generic parameter of its immediately enclosing type or extension declaration will become a redeclaration error.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)